Guillesit/TFM-Hybrid-Models-Guillermo-Alonso-Agudelo/README.md

-Everything found on the master branch
+Everything found on the Releases downloadable or in the master branch